pydantic/pydantic/docs/usage/models.md

 ```
 _(This script is complete, it should run "as is")_

+Private attributes names must start with underscore to prevent conflicts with model fields: both '_attr' and '__attr__' are options.

 If `Config.underscore_attrs_are_private` is `True`, any non-ClassVar underscore attribute will be treated as private:
 ```py
 {!.tmp_examples/private_attributes_underscore_attrs_are_private.py!}